milvus-io/milvus/docs/developer_guides/developer_guides.md

 A task example is as follows.
 In this example, we wrap a CreateCollectionRequest (a proto) as a createCollectionTask.
-The wrapper need to contain task interfaces.
+The wrapper need to implement task interfaces.

 ``` go
 type createCollectionTask struct {